 An alternative method for chest openers is to perform them seated at your desk, by pinching shoulder blades together like a rowing action.
 You can do this with elbows bent, or arms straight and down by your sides.
 Keep your head straight and level.

 Stretch both sides at the same time, or alternate sides.
-To alternate sides, first turn your head to the left, while pressing right arm and shoulder backward.
+To alternate sides, first turn your head to the left, while pressing your right arm and shoulder backward.
 Alternate to stretch the left upper chest, turning your head to the right, and pressing left arm backward.

 Neck Side Bending

 A more common, and perhaps more familiar stretch, is the neck side bend.
 Start with your head tall and level, and facing forward.
 Slowly bend the head to one side.
 Hold for five to ten seconds with steady pressure.
 Relax for a few seconds and repeat.
 Perform about five times, returning your head to the middle each time.
 Repeat the process for the other side.

 Be sure that your shoulders remain pressed downward.
 This is good for the upper trapezius, among other muscles.
 The trapezius is very tight in many of us.
 I find that many of my clients inadvertently raise the shoulder when doing this stretch.
 This is done unconsciously but does not allow a stretch.